Detox Centers Saginaw, MI

 Victory Clinical Services Iv

-Victory Clinical Services Iv is a drug and alcohol detox center in Saginaw, MI, located at 508 Shattuck Road, in the 48604 zip code of Saginaw County.
+Victory Clinical Services Iv is a drug and alcohol detox facility in Saginaw, MI, located at 508 Shattuck Road, in the 48604 zip code of Saginaw County.
 Victory Clinical Services Iv provides opioid detox.
-Victory Clinical Services Iv can accommodate seniors, pregnant/postpartum women and adult men.
-It offers outpatient detoxification, intensive outpatient treatment and outpatient methadone/suboxone treatment.
-It also offers motivational interviewing, dialectical behavior therapy DBT and substance use counseling.
+It offers outpatient methadone/suboxone treatment, outpatient detoxification and general outpatient treatment.
+Victory Clinical Services Iv can accommodate adult women, people with dual diagnosis treatment and adult men and also offers motivational interviewing, substance use counseling and matrix model.

 Holy Cross Services Queen Of Angels